iamdcj/es-whatever/src/Bindings/let/README.md

 # let

-The `let` statement is used to declare local bindings in a program, and our mainly used when a binding will likely be initialized and/or reassigned at a later point in the programs lifecycle - `let` declarations aren't required to be initialized when declaring; a `let` binding can be created without a value.
+The `let` statement is used to declare local bindings in a program, and are mainly used when a binding will likely be initialized and/or reassigned at a later point in the programs lifecycle.

+`let` declarations aren't required to be initialized upon declaration; a `let` binding can be created without a value.

 ### Reassignment